Amazon.com: Greedfall: The Dying World ...

 Guide

-The Guide blends melee combat with healing support.
-Knockdowns create windows to heal allies or the character itself, and later development adds ally buffs.
-Focus is the primary attribute, with Strength and Endurance as secondaries.
-This profile handles one-on-one situations well but should not be used as a primary tank.
+The Guide mixes melee combat with healing support.
+Knockdowns open windows to heal allies or yourself, and later skills add ally buffs.
+Focus leads, with Strength and Endurance supporting.
+This profile handles isolated fights well but shouldn't serve as a primary tank.

 • Skill Trees: Paths of Charity, Weapons of War